Skip to main content

 8. Greeting you at the door

 Don’t you love when your pup meets you at the door when you come home?
-The wiggles, the tail wags, and all the scratches—turns out, your dog loves it too!
+The wiggles, the tail wags, and all the scratches — turns out, your dog loves it, too!

-Show your live in return
+Show your love in return

 From little things like eye contact to larger gestures like giving gifts, there are so many ways your dog can show their love.
 Don’t forget to return the favor by bonding with your fur baby, too, whether you try out some obedience training or take on a new hike together.
 Even a good snuggle will help strengthen your bond.
-After all, if your pup is showing you all this love, it’s only fair you make sure he knows you love him too!
+After all, if your pup is showing you all this love, it’s only fair you make sure he knows you love him, too!

 Topics